This week’s topic: Change Markup

 When combined with Arbortext Content Manager (ACM), you get the ability to add baselines to documents, to version, to create snapshots in time.
 You can recreate document output at any point in the document’s history and know that you’re producing today exactly what you froze then.

 Today, we’re answering some of the more common and general questions about change markup content in Arbortext.
-You might want to read the article on reviewing content in XML or consult one of the related articles listed at the bottom of this post.

 Can a writer highlight specific parts of a draft for review?